saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

     An `AdamOptimizer` is chosen for its robustness and adaptive learning rate capabilities.
 The classical optimizer iteratively updates the QAOA parameters (`gamma` and `beta` angles) to minimize the cost returned by the `qaoa_circuit`.
 This feedback loop drives the quantum state towards the ground state of the Cost Hamiltonian, which corresponds to the optimal classical solution.

 6.  **QAOA Sampling Circuits (`qaoa_sampling_circuit_internal` and `qaoa_sampling_circuit_final`):**
     * `qaoa_sampling_circuit_internal`: Used *within* the hyperparameter tuning loop.
-It uses the `dev` initialized with `shots=1000` for faster evaluation of many hyperparameter combinations.
+It uses the `dev` initialized with `shots=10000` (consistent with the main tuning device) to ensure robust statistics during the evaluation of each hyperparameter set.
-    * `qaoa_sampling_circuit_final`: A separate QNode defined *after* tuning, using `dev_final_sampling` with `shots=10000`.
+    * `qaoa_sampling_circuit_final`: A separate QNode defined *after* tuning, also using `dev_final_sampling` with `shots=10000`.
 This is used for the final, high-quality bitstring distribution plot and detailed evaluation of the overall best QAOA portfolio.
-It ensures that the final presented results are based on more robust statistics.
+It ensures that the final presented results are based on robust statistics.

 ### Hyperparameter Tuning: Optimizing the Optimizer